bieri2/ATMS597_Project5_GroupB/README.md

 <b>Data:</b><br>
 Data were retrieved from this FTP site: ftp://ftp.ncdc.noaa.gov/pub/data/asos-fivemin/ <br>
+ASOS data are available from this site at five-minute intervals.
+Data for station KDSM were used for this project. <br>

 <b>Results summary:</b>
 | Model       | Training BSS    | Validation BSS  |